MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Physics of Language Models: Part 3.2, Knowledge Manipulation. [[paper]](https://arxiv.org/abs/2309.14402)
+  - Zeyuan Allen-Zhu, Yuanzhi Li.
+  - Key Word: Large Language Models.
+  - <details><summary>Digest</summary> This paper investigates a language model's ability to use its stored knowledge for various types of logical reasoning, including retrieval, classification, comparison, and inverse search.
+The study finds that pre-trained language models like GPT2/3/4 perform well in knowledge retrieval but struggle with classification and comparison tasks unless Chain of Thoughts (CoTs) are used during both training and inference.
+They also perform poorly in inverse knowledge search, regardless of the prompts.
+The paper's main contribution is a synthetic dataset that confirms these limitations, showing that language models cannot efficiently manipulate their stored knowledge from pre-training data, even when the knowledge is perfectly stored and extractable in the models, and despite fine-tuning with appropriate instructions.

 - Physics of Language Models: Part 3.1, Knowledge Storage and Extraction. [[paper]](https://arxiv.org/abs/2309.14316)
   - Zeyuan Allen Zhu, Yuanzhi Li.
   - Key Word: Large Language Models.